Overview

 What can you do with the seed?

-Many problems, one beacon
+Many algorithms, one beacon